 Yan Ling Dao marks a transition from traditional straight blade Chinese Dao to curve Dao.
 The blade is mostly straight with a smooth curve towards the tip of the blade.
 Many original specimens came with an upper edge and 1-2 fullers.
 Yan Ling Dao is suitable for both cavalry and infantry and was popular in late Ming and early Qing dynasty.

-This chiseled and solid Yan Ling Dao is a 1:1 replica of an unique 17th century specimen in Mr. Peter Dekker's private collection.
+This chiseled and solid Yan Ling Dao is closely modeled after an unique 17th century specimen in Mr. Peter Dekker's private collection.
 The rare sundial like hand guard gives the name of the sword "Tai Yang", which means the sun.
-The fittings are cast iron and in the "Fang-Shi" or square style popular in the early 17th century.
+The fittings are cast iron and in the "Fang-Shi" or square style popular in the mid 17th century to early 18th century.
 Subdue and refine, the "Fang-Shi" or square style is an endearing style of the time.